Wittline/pyspark-on-aws-emr/README.md

 ## Steps to follow:

+- Create a new User in AWS with *AdministratorAccess** and get your security credentials
+- Go to this url: <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html ">AWS CLI </a> and configure your AWS Credentials in your local machine
 - Install <a href="https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/">git-bash for windows</a>, once installed , open **git bash** and download this repository, this will download all the files needed.

 ```